eagle840/katacoda-labs/calico/step4.md

 `ls /opt/cni/bin`{{execute}}

-Since kubelets run on all nodes, you can run the same commands on the lower terminal and get the same results.
+Since kubelets run on all nodes, you can run the same commands on the lower terminal and get the almost the same results (you'll see a crio plugin too).

 `ls /etc/cni/net.d`{{execute HOST2}}